davekilian/davekilian.github.com/_posts/2016-06-21-smart-design-choices.markdown

 But in this field we routinely distill problems down to their roots, so we can generalize and solve whole classes of problems in a single blow.
 If we can generalize solutions in our our code, why do we get lost in the weeds when we think about how we code?

-I posit that we just need to acknowledge the core problem.
+I think we just need to step back and look at the core problem; everything else should fall out from there.
 In the end, every design choice aims to minimize two variables:

-* How many problems there are with the code
+* How many problems it will introduce
-* How long this is all going to take
+* How much time it'll cost

 In other words: we're dealing with a simple cost-benefit tradeoff.
 The cost is developer time, and the benefit is better software.
-We want the highest quality software in the least time, and our decisions are all means to that end.
+We want the highest quality software in the least time, and our decisions are toward that goal.

-Now, this isn't a solution in itself, but it works nicely for framing the problem.
+This may not be a solution in itself, but it works nicely for framing the problem and all its myriad aspects.
-We can take the myriad details and dump each into one of our two buckets:
+We can lump the details into two buckets:

-* **Problems** include everything from the simplest of bugs to the grandest-scale failures to actually satisfy a need
+* **Problems** include everything from the simplest of bugs to the grandest-scale failures to actually satisfy a user need
-* **How long** includes time to ship, but also the total time it takes to maintain your code and adapt it to future demands.
+* **How long** includes not only time to ship, but also the total time it takes to maintain your code and adapt it to future demands

-And we have some flexibility deciding how to trade off between quality and time (e.g., if you're bringing up a prototype or an MVP, you might be willing to decrease your quality a little if it saves you a lot of time -- but if you're about to launch your code into outer space, you'd like rather spend longer to get it absolutely, provably right).
+We also have some flexibility deciding how to trade off between quality and time.
+If you're bringing up a prototype or an MVP, you might be willing to decrease your quality a little if it saves you a lot of time -- but if you're about to launch your code into outer space, you'd like rather spend longer to get it absolutely, provably right.

-For the rest of this post, let's derive a lot of common design advice using this tradeoff as first principles.
+For the rest of this post, let's derive a lot of common design advice using this tradeoff as our first principles.

 ## What Features Belong in Version 1?